 2-inch PVC water mains shall be connected to existing water mains by mounting a 2-inch tapping saddle on the main to be tapped and connecting a 2-inch corporation stop to the saddle.
-After the tap has been made, Contractor shall install an iron pipe to flared copper fitting (corporation nut) on the corporation stop.
-Contractor shall then thread one end of a 6-inch long, 2-inch diameter brass nipple into the corporation nut.
-Contractor shall connect a 2-inch brass-bodied, full-port IPS ball valve with a Teflon coated ball to the other end of the nipple, then connect another 6-inch long, 2-inch diameter brass nipple into the other side of the ball valve.
+After the tap has been made, Contractor shall install an iron pipe to on the corporation stop.
+Contractor shall connect a 2-inch brass-bodied, full-port (Split Key) ball valve with a Teflon coated ball to the other end of the nipple, then connect another 6-inch long, 2-inch diameter brass nipple into the other side of the ball valve.
 Contractor shall then connect a PVC or brass compression coupling to the other end of the nipple.
 The compression coupling shall connect to the new 2-inch SDR-21 PVC pipe.
-Pipe restraint shall employ Uni-Flange Series 1300, 1350, or 1390 pipe restraints.
-All service lines connecting to 2-inch PVC mains shall be 1-inch type K copper and shall connect by means of a self-tapping unit with compression connector outlet.
+Pipe restraint shall employ Uni-Flange Series 1300, 1350, or 1390 pipe restraints or a pre-approved equal.
+All service lines connecting to 2-inch PVC mains shall be 1-inch type K copper or blue 1-inch polyethylene AWWA 901 PE4710, ASTM D2737, CTS SDR9 PC250 (NSF 61) and shall connect by means of a self-tapping unit with compression connector outlet.
 Self-tapping unit shall be FastTap, as manufactured by Continental Water Products, or pre-approved equal.

 4-inch PVC water mains shall be connected to existing water mains by means of a 4-inch tapping saddle and a 4-inch tapping valve in accordance with 4.4.4.2.4. and 4.4.4.2.5.
-When the tap has been made, Contractor shall connect the new 4-inch SDR-21 PR200 or C900 DR-14 PVC pipe to the valve by using an EBAA Series 2000PV or Uni-Flange Series 1300 pipe restraint.
-A transition gasket is required when connecting SDR-21 pipe to the valve.
+When the tap has been made, Contractor shall connect the new 4-inch SDR-21 PR200 or C900 DR-14 PVC pipe to the valve by using an EBAA Series 2000PV, Uni-Flange Series 1300 pipe restraint or a pre-approved equal.
+A transition gasket is required when connecting SDR-21 pipe to the valve and fittings.
 Additional mechanical restraint on the new main shall be in accordance with 4.5.3.4.1.2.